amilacsw/Coursera/README.md

 # Coursera

-This repository contains some of the homework I did for coursera courses I've taken.
+This repository contains some of the homework I did for coursera Machine Learning Course.

 My codes can be found in the following files.